 If possible, people new to Pilates should begin slowly and seek guidance from a certified trainer.

 5. Water exercises

 Water helps support body weight by minimizing gravity, which means that water exercises do not impact heavily on the joints.

-As RA increases the risk of cardiovascular disease, it is vital to keep the heart as healthy as possible.
+As RA increases the risk of cardiovascular disease, keeping the heart as healthy as possible is vital.
 Cycling can help improve cardiovascular function.

 Riding a stationary bike can be a safe way to get the joints moving and improve cardiovascular fitness.
-A benefit of a stationary bike is that a person can be supervised while riding.
+A benefit of a stationary bike is that a person can exercise in a controlled environment and under supervision if necessary.
 A person can also ride their bike outdoors to get fresh air.

 7. Strength training